-Welcome to TEI 2021, the 15th ACM International Conference on Tangible, Embedded and Embodied Interaction, hitting Salzburg in February 2021
+Welcome to TEI 2021, the 15th ACM International Conference on Tangible, Embedded and Embodied Interaction, taking place ONLINE in February 2021

 |Conference dates||February 14-17, 2021|

 ACM TEI2021 is the 15th annual conference dedicated to presenting the latest results in tangible, embedded, and embodied interaction.
-The conference is organized at the University of Salzburg and will be held on February 14-17, 2021 in Salzburg, Austria.
+The conference is organized at the University of Salzburg and will be held online around February 14-17, 2021.

 The ACM International Conference on Tangible, Embedded and Embodied Interaction (TEI) addresses issues of human-computer interaction, novel tools and technologies, interactive art, and user experience.
 The work presented at TEI has a strong focus on how computing can bridge atoms and bits into cohesive interactive systems.
-The intimate size of this single-track conference provides a unique forum for exchanging ideas and presenting innovative work through talks and discussions, interactive exhibits such as demos and posters, hands-on studios, art installations and performances.
+The intimate size of this annual single-track conference provides a unique forum for exchanging ideas and presenting innovative work through talks and discussions, interactive exhibits such as demos and posters, hands-on studios, art installations and performances.
 The exceptional virtual edition of TEI2021 intends to maintain these qualities within adequate online formats.